MAKELAQA/helloo-world/README.md

 # helloo-world
 Hi QA students ,
 Makela is here one and only :)
-I'm very excited to learn something new and what about You ?
+I'm very excited to learn something new but what about You ?